eworm-de/routeros-scripts/README.md

 ------------

 Latest version of the scripts require recent RouterOS to function properly.
 Make sure to install latest updates before you begin.
+If new functionality or a breaking change in RouterOS `7.n` is used in my scripts I push my change some time after `7.(n+1)` was released.
+At any time you should have at least two minor and their bugfix releases to choose from.

 Specific scripts may require even newer RouterOS version.